This article originally appeared on VICE US.

 But in the wake of the deaths of Tony McDade, George Floyd, and Breonna Taylor at the hands of police officers, people across the country have begun taking to the streets to protest police brutality and call for the abolishment of law enforcement agencies.
 Of course, being in close proximity to other people right now comes with COVID-19 risks… But we have arrived at a point where it is apparent that many of us are also immediately, existentially threatened by violence at the hands of the state.
-Even (or especially) for people in the privileged position of not experiencing law enforcement as a direct threat, there is a moral obligation to support others who don’t enjoy that same privilege.
+And people in the privileged position of not experiencing law enforcement as a direct threat have a moral obligation to support others who don’t have that same privilege.

 Here’s how to do that in a way that minimizes the risks involved, both to ourselves and the people we fight alongside.

 Follow protest precautions and best practices from non-pandemic times